freedomofpress/securedrop/docs/source.rst

 You should now see a screen that shows the unique codename that SecureDrop has generated for you.
-In the example screenshot below the codename is ``sink los radium bcd nab privy nadir``, but yours will be different.
+In the example screenshot below the codename is ``errant railway sappiness crying icky imitation operation``, but yours will be different.
 It is extremely important that you both remember this code and keep it secret.
 After submitting documents, you will need to provide this code to log back in and check for responses.

 The best way to protect your codename is to memorize it.
 If you cannot memorize it right away, we recommend writing it down and keeping it in a safe place at